joe-coady/quidproquo/README.md

 2. **Module Federation V2**:

    - Tried using Module Federation V2, but faced difficulties in the Node environment.
+   - i tried public hosting of my files in s3 so i could just use urls like the examples, but that didnt work either :(

 3. **Custom Runtime Plugin**:
    - Developed a custom runtime plugin but struggled to determine the correct method for mounting downloaded code or streaming from S3.